-The graph below shows that 14 (or 82%) of the 17 analysts covering Andeavor (ANDV) have rated it a “buy” in October 2017.
-Another three analysts have rated ANDV a “hold.”
-ANDV’s mean price target of $113 per share implies around an 8% gain from the current level.
+The analyst rating graph below shows that 17 (or 81%) of the 21 analysts covering Andeavor (ANDV) have rated it a “buy” in March 2018.
+Four analysts have rated it a “hold.”
+ANDV’s mean price target of $138 per share implies a 54% rise from its current level.

-Andeavor is leaping forward on its growth path with acquisitions, including its recent Western Refining (or WNR) acquisition.
-Andeavor continues to integrate WNR.
-Andeavor achieved $80 million in annual run-rate synergies by August 8, 2017.
-The company expects annual synergies of around $350 million–$425 million through the integration of WNR by June 2019.
-Overall, Andeavor expects operational improvements of $475 million–$575 million in 2017.
+Andeavor continues to integrate Western Refining (WNR).
+Andeavor has achieved $190 million of synergies on an annual run-rate basis in 2017.
+The company expects annual synergies of $350 million–$425 million from the integration of WNR by June 2019.

 Andeavor also plans to focus on the growth of its logistics segment.
 With that aim in mind, Andeavor agreed to acquire asphalt terminals from Delek US Holding (DK).
 That would take ANDV’s asphalt capacity to 430,000 tons across ten terminals.
 The acquisition is expected to close in 1Q18.